 If he can’t accept this, move forward without him.

 If you have a dating or relationship question for Rachel, please ask HERE.
+(See below for a list of more dating questions answered.)

 About the Expert: Rachel RUSSO, MS, MFT is one of Your Monthly Mentors, a Matchmaker, Dating & Relationship Coach, Author & Speaker.
 She has a master’s degree in Marriage & Family Therapy from Iona College, a BA in Psychology from Rutgers University, and a certification as an Intentional Relationship Coach.
 Rachel is the founder of Rachel Russo Relationships-a NYC-based dating and relationship consultancy-and has worked as a matchmaker for twelve years.
 She currently acts as the resident relationship expert on Brooklyn Savvy Tv, is a matchmaker with Lisa Clampitt Matchmaking, and trains entrepreneurs at Matchmaking Institute.
 Her drive, credentials, and unique experience make her the ultimate dating and relationship expert.
 Read More…